I can't breathe: George Floyd

 On May 25, 2020, Minneapolis Police Department officer Derek Chauvin murdered George Floyd by kneeling on the back of his neck for about ten minutes.
 Police body camera video showed that Floyd said that he couldn't breathe before he was on the ground and under Chauvin's knee.
 Spectator video of the incident showed Floyd saying "I can't breathe" multiple times while he was under Chauvin's knee.
 Despite his pleas, as well as a bystander exclaiming that the officer was preventing Floyd from breathing, Chauvin continued the restraint for 2 minutes and 53 seconds after Floyd became unresponsive, while three other officers watched.
-All four officers were subsequently dismissed from the police force, with Chauvin being convicted of second-degree murder, third-degree murder, and second-degree manslaughter, while the three others were charged with aiding and abetting murder.
+All four officers were subsequently dismissed from the police force, with Chauvin being convicted of second-degree murder, third-degree murder, and second-degree manslaughter, while the three others were convicted of aiding and abetting manslaughter.

 "I can't breathe" became a rallying cry for the subsequent nationwide protests.
 Protesters have adopted it as a chant.
 In his first public speech on George Floyd's murder and protests on June 2, presidential candidate Joe Biden began with, "I can't breathe.
 I can't breathe.
 George Floyd's last words.
 But they didn't die with him.
 They're still being heard.
 They're echoing across this nation."
-That same day, ViacomCBS-owned networks paused their programming to show a black screen for 8 minutes and 46 seconds with the words "I can't breathe" displayed (For the case of Nickelodeon Networks, it was interrupted by an orange screen with a scrolling message about the Declaration of Kids' Rights).
+That same day, ViacomCBS-owned networks paused their programming to show a black screen for 8 minutes and 46 seconds with the words "I can't breathe" displayed (for Nickelodeon networks, it was interrupted by an orange screen with a scrolling message about the Declaration of Kids' Rights).

-At the site of his murder, artists painted a mural memorializing Floyd, but deliberately used the words, "I can breathe now," to promote community healing and reclaim a sense of power.
+At the site of his murder, artists painted a mural memorializing Floyd, but deliberately used the words, "I can breathe now", to promote community healing and reclaim a sense of power.
 After Chauvin's conviction, the Las Vegas Raiders of the National Football League tweeted "I CAN BREATHE".
 Raiders owner Mark Davis, who said the post was his idea, stated that he "took the lead" from Floyd's brother, who after the verdict said: "Today, we are able to breathe again".
 Afterwards, Davis said that he would not have used the phrase if he had known it was used by police supporters after Eric Garner's death.